Fl4m3Ph03n1x/market_manager/README.md

 # User guide

-This section has some basic references and help for users that want to learn how to use the applciation.
+This section has some basic references and help for users that want to learn how to use the application.

 ## Setup